You Missed the 90-Day Deadline. Now What?

 The worst thing you can do is ignore the situation.
 IRS collection powers are substantial—wage garnishment, bank levies, property liens.
 Engaging with the process, even after missing a deadline, gives you the best chance of a manageable outcome.

 This article is for informational purposes only and does not constitute legal or tax advice.
-If you're facing a tax dispute, consider consulting a qualified tax professional.
+For advice specific to your situation, consult a qualified tax professional or attorney.